CrystalCo/Algorithms-and-Data-Structures-/README.md

-# DATA-STRUCTURES
-This was the first assignment from the Data Structure 1 course.
-I have successfully implemented all the methods and passed the test provided by our professor Radha Jagadeesan
+Algorithms- Data Structure - DePaul University + Princeton University.
+This repository is from my own original work that I have done in my Masters degree program in Software Engineering at DePaul University with Prof.John Rogers and Prof.Radha Jagadeesan